burnol-math/irwin/README.md

 - Thomas Schmelzer and Robert Baillie: Summing a curious, slowly convergent series.
 Amer.
 Math.
 Monthly 115(6), 525–540 (2008) [DOI](https://doi.org/10.1080/00029890.2008.11920559)

-My two papers quoted above have not yet been published but some of my further research already has appeared:
+The first of my papers quoted above has by now been published (online, so far) at The American Mathematical Monthly.
+Further research which these two papers initiated has been published:

 - Summing the "exactly one 42" and similar subsums of the harmonic series,  Advances in Applied Mathematics Volume 162, January 2025, 102791.
 [DOI](https://doi.org/10.1016/j.aam.2024.102791)
 - Digamma function and general Fischer series in the theory of Kempner sums, Expositiones Mathematicae, Volume 42, Issue 6, December 2024, 125604.
 [DOI](https://doi.org/10.1016/j.exmath.2024.125604)